 There are many elements required for the manufacture of an electric guitar!

-A belt button is installed in order to hang a strap so to play standing – and get that true rocker’s attitude.
+A belt button is installed in order to hang a strap so to play standing – and get that true rocker's attitude.
+You'll also notice a main difference between the electric guitar and acoustic guitars: the electric has the cutaway, which helps guitarists reach the highest frets on the fingerboard - thus improving the playability.

-On the head stock you’ll find the necessary elements to tune your guitar.
-The small wheels are called “tuners” (composed of machine heads, tuning keys, tuning machines and pegheads).
+On the headstock you'll find the necessary elements to tune your guitar.
+The small wheels are called "tuners" (composed of machine heads, tuning keys, tuning machines and pegheads).
 They make it possible to turn the anchors in which the strings are wedged.

 Are you tired of always hearing the same sound coming out of your guitar?